ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 <p style="margin-bottom:1cm;"></p>

-The FVLib code is programmed in modern Fortran (2003/2008 standards) with an object-oriented paradigm for better <span style="color:blue">_code reuse, maintenance, and readability_</span>.
+The FVLib code is programmed in modern Fortran (2003/2008 standards) with an object-oriented paradigm for better **code reuse, maintenance, and readability**.
 Its architecture is organised in three levels:

 - **Core level**: including linear algebra algorithms, input/output interfaces, mesh and field handlers, sparse matrix structures, etc.